Geophysical scientists from Hyderabad to study land subsidence issue in Joshimath | Science-Environment

 Geophysical scientists from Hyderabad to study land subsidence issue in Joshimath

-A team of experts from CSIR-National Geophysical Research Institute NGRI will be leaving for Joshimath in Uttarakhand, which witnessed land subsidence recently, to conduct subsurface physical mapping of the affected town, a senior scientist has said.The 10-member team headed by Anand K Pandey is expected to reach the site on January 13 and start their work from the following day.
+A team of experts from CSIR-National Geophysical Research Institute NGRI will be leaving for Joshimath in Uttarakhand, which witnessed land subsidence recently, to conduct subsurface physical mapping of the affected town, a senior scientist has said.The 10-member team headed by NGRIs senior principal scientist Anand K Pandey is expected to reach the site on January 13 and start their work from the following day.

 - Country: